pkimpel/retro-1620/software/monitor/README.txt

     table, it also deletes the op codes for the IBM 1710/1720 variant of the 1620.
 This deck can be run redundantly without harm.

+SPSLIB-List-Op-Codes.txt
+    Output from runs of the Monitor I SPSLIB utility showing the original SPS op code mnemonics and the results of running the SPSLIB-Load-Model2-Op-Codes.card job.